iClassPro is capable of issuing refunds for full payments recorded in the family ledger.

 Partial Refunds are not currently an option in iClassPro.

-We do not recommend refunding customers who paid by credit card or via cash or physical check.
+We do not recommend refunding customers who paid by credit card using an equivalent cash or check transaction to return the funds.
 This action is in violation of most merchant agreements, because it is considered to be a method of giving the customer a cash advance that is not detectable by the card company, which generally applies different fees to cash advance transactions.
 Additionally, if the payment is later rejected or charged back by the customer, your business could still be held liable for the full amount of the original transaction.

 If you need to perform a partial refund, it is best to do so directly through your gateway.
 You will need to log into your separate online gateway account to do so.
 Normally, this can be done by issuing a manual specified dollar amount refund back on the card using the transaction ID of the original payment as a reference for the refund.